fwouts/webdriverio-jest/README.md

 Because WebdriverIO doesn't support Jest as a first-class citizen, this test suite leverages the WebdriverIO remote API.
 This means that we need to do a few things ourselves, such as starting up Selenium server as well as the browser.
-It also means that we must to use `async`/`await` statements.
+It also means that we must use `async`/`await` statements.

 ## How to use it